hackclub/hackclub/workshops/hangman/README.md

 By running `Man m = new Man()`, we are calling the constructor we previously wrote to create a `Man` object and assigning it to the variable `m`.
 We can then test the man's functionality using a for loop, and hanging the man until he is dead.

 Repl is set up to run our Main class, so we will need to run a few commands to try out our Man class now.
 Java is a compiled language, meaning that first our program must be converted to machine code before being run.
-We can do this by running the java compiler.
-First type `javac Man.java` into the console on the right of your screen to compile our Man class.
+We can do this by running the Java compiler.
+First type `javac Man.java` into the console on the right of your screen to compile your Man class.

 This will generate a `Man.class` file (it might not show up in the repl file explorer, but don’t worry - it should be there!).

 Next type `java Man` and see what happens.
 You should see all the different stages of the man being hanged before dying.
 Hopefully your output looks something like this!

+![gif of man main method printing out body iterations](https://cloud-3roj4qo0k.vercel.app/0ezgif-3-0750425b5630.gif)

 Now let’s take this man class and use it in our Main class.

-![gif of man main method printing out body iterations](https://cloud-3roj4qo0k.vercel.app/0ezgif-3-0750425b5630.gif)

 ## Part 4: The Main Class